-While India enjoys millions of qualified English language speakers, the country faces a severe shortage of people who can understand German, Spanish, French, Italian, Portuguese, Swedish, Russian, and other critical languages.
+While India enjoys millions of qualified English language speakers, the country faces a severe shortage of people who can understand foreign languages.
+It includes German, Spanish, French, Italian, Portuguese, Swedish, Russian, and other critical languages.

-Another important factor worth mentioning that affects the demand and supply of foreign language is the lack or shortage of infrastructure in universities or language institutes.
+Another important factor worth mentioning that affects the demand and supply of foreign language is the lack of infrastructure in universities or language institutes.

 For example, CEFR B2 in European languages, like, Zertifikat Deutsch (German), DELF and DALF (French), DELE or SIELE (Spanish), CILS or CELI (Italian language test), CAPLE or CELPE (Portuguese), and TORFL (Russian).